An atomic Coxeter presentation: Non-braid relations

-and its (generating) relations are \begin{itemize} \item the atomic braid relations; \item the \emph{atomic nil-quadratic relations} $\partial_\at\circ \partial_{\at\inv}=0$ for each generator $\partial_\at$. \end{itemize} \end{thm} \begin{proof} By Proposition~\ref{prop.arexfinns}, any core coset has an atomic reduced expression, proving that $\Dem^{\core}$ has the claimed generator.
+\end{itemize} \end{thm} \begin{proof} Proposition~\ref{Dcore=AD} shows that the atomic Demazure oparators generate $\Dem^{\core}$.
 Since an atomic braid relation is a composition of singular braid relations, the atomic braid relations hold in $\Dem$.
-For the atomic nil-quadratic relation, first note that a double coset $\at$ is atomic if and only if $\at\inv$ is atomic, so it is a relation between atomic compositions.
-That the atomic nil-quadratic relation hold follows from the composition
+That the atomic nil-quadratic relations hold follows from that